globalCOAL NEWC Index Methodology v.1j

 Q.Can transactions for coal delivered to Gladstone or Dalrymple Bay count towards the NEWC Index?
 Do coking coal transactions count towards the Index?

 A. No. Only standardised products (as defined in SCoTA's NEWC specification) are considered in the NEWC Index calculation.

 Q. Is the index calculated on UK Bank Holidays?

-A. Only five holidays a year are excluded from the NEWC Index calculation: New Year's Day, Easter Friday, Easter Monday, Christmas Day, Boxing Day.
+A. Only five holidays are excluded from the NEWC Index calculation: New Year's Day, Easter Friday, Easter Monday, Christmas Day, Boxing Day.
 Other UK Bank Holidays are considered to be normal business days for the purpose of NEWC Index calculation.